devadz/rails-react-devise-boilerplate/INSTALL.md

 ## Configuration

 With Figaro gem configuration is very comfortable.
-First two new YAML files:
+First, create a new YAML file: **/config/application.yml**
-**/config/application.yml**

 ### Configure Secret keys

-Devise needs a secret key, that has to be generated first.
+Devise gem needs a secret key, that has to be generated first.
 In Terminal, run:
 ```
 bundle exec rake secret
 ```